public-assembly/curation-protocol/README.md

 - Wallet addresses (EOA or smart contract)
 - ZORA Edition collections
 3. Restricted curation access gated by a set ERC721 collection (ex: user balance > 0 of ERC721 provides access to curation functionality)
-4. Curation "listings" represented as individual non-transferable tokens minted to the curator wallet.
-Allows for easy tracking via NFT indexers (like the [https://api.zora.co/](ZORA API)
+4. Curation listings represented as individual non-transferable "listingTokens" minted to the curator wallet.
+Allows for easy tracking via NFT indexers (like the [ZORA API](https://api.zora.co/)
-5. Ability for curators to remove their "listings" by burning their non-transferable curation tokens
+5. Ability for curators to remove their listings by burning their non-transferable listingTokens
-6.

 ### What are these contracts?
 1. `CuratorSkeletonNFT.sol`